zhibailin/MasteringEnglish/12-Partner_with_rational_optimists.md

 The one thing you have to avoid is __the risk of ruin__.
 - Ruin means __stay out of [[jail]]__.
 So, don’t do anything that’s [[illegal]].
 It’s never worth it [[to wear an orange jumpsuit]].
 - And __stay out of__ total [[catastrophic loss]].
 That could mean that you stay out of things that could be [[physically dangerous]], hurt your body.

+You have to watch your health.
+And stay out of things that can cause you to lose all of your capital, all of your [[savings]].
+So, __don’t gamble everything on one go__.
+But take rationally optimistic bets with big upside.